 A deposit is used to reserve your tattoo appointment.
-Deposits are an important part of the design process and enable me to dedicate time towards your drawing.
+Deposits are an important part of the design process and enable your artist to dedicate time towards your drawing.
 This deposit is non-refundable and will be deducted from the full-price of your last tattoo session.

 As part of deposit policy, you may forfeit your deposit if: you reschedule your appointment more than twice, are in excess of an hour late to your given appointment, or fail to reschedule 48-hours prior to your appointment.

 Tips are never expected, but always appreciated.
 Gratuity for an experience that was positive certainly can be shown monetarily, but doesn't have to be.
 We love when clients bring trinkets, cards, art, snacks, or anything else that tells us more about your experience with us.

 HOW SHOULD I TAKE CARE OF MY NEW TATTOO?

 Keep the bandage on your new tattoo for no longer than 4 hours.
 When you remove the bandage wash the area with warm water and a mild, unscented soap to remove any plasma or inky residue.
 Next, apply a hot compress.
 What is a hot compress?
 Wet a clean paper towel with hot water, apply directly to your tattoo and hold there for 20-30 seconds.
 Rewet the paper towel and repeat 5 times.
 The hot compress should only be done once when you remove your bandage.
 Gently pat dry and apply a thin layer of unscented lotion the next morning.
 Now you can continue healing as normal.
 Wash your new tattoo every day with clean hands and a mild, unscented soap.
 Pat dry with a paper towel and apply a thin layer of unscented lotion (ex.
 Aveeno).
 Apply lotion once a day for two weeks or until tattoo has scabbed and peeled fully (do not over apply!).